Feature weighting for data analysis via evolutionary simulation: Introduction, data problem, and theoretical results

-yields a Pareto-optimal element $x_{i^*} \in \mathcal{X}$ for the problem of maximizing $F$. \end{corollary} The same conclusion holds if the objective is to minimize all features instead of maximize them, with the adequate changes mutatis mutandis.
+for all \(x\in\mathcal X\), where the inequality is understood componentwise. \end{corollary} The same conclusion holds if the objective is to minimize all features instead of maximize them, with the adequate changes mutatis mutandis.